MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 |-------------|------------------|----------------|--------------|--------------------|
 | 0           | 162,950          | 0              | 0            | 21,550             |
 | 162,950     | 312,950          | 150,000        | 0            | 0                  |

+#### Withholding changes for North Carolina

+The Standard Deduction amount changed to \$16,125 from \$15,000 for Filing Status of HOH

+The Standard Deduction amount changed to \$10,750 from \$10,000 for Filing Status of MAR and SINGLE

 #### Withholding changes for Ohio